nlmatics/nlmatics.github.io/Readme.md

 We are using Jekyll (https://jekyllrb.com/) to generate a static site from the blog posts.
-Check out the documentation to get a better idea of the folder structure used!
+Check out the documentation of the directory structure here (https://jekyllrb.com/docs/structure/)